-Within the Canadian market, which is based on a "comply-or-explain" regulatory regime of recommended best practices, there are mixed investor views on the appropriateness of evaluating directors' ability to contribute based solely on the number of boards on which they serve.
+Within the Canadian market, which is based on a "comply-or-explain" regulatory regime of recommended best practices, there are mixed investor views on the appropriateness of evaluating the ability of directors to contribute based solely on the number of boards on which they serve.
+Further consideration is given to the TSX majority voting director resignation requirement.
 Feedback has indicated that overboarding in conjunction with other governance concerns, such as unacceptably low board and committee meeting attendance, may be a better indicator of a director's inability to commit the necessary time and attention to the increasing demands of a board seat and may also provide an opportunity for board renewal.
-There are also mixed views on the need to give the same degree of consideration toward service on TSXV-listed company boards as these start-up companies are, for several reasons, seen to require less time and effort from directors when compared to TSX reporting issuers.
+There are also mixed views on the need to give the same degree of consideration toward service on TSXV-listed company boards as these start-up companies are, for several reasons, seen by some to require less time and effort from directors when compared to TSX reporting issuers.
 Given this feedback, a double-triggered overboarding policy is deemed appropriate for the Canadian market.